Official Biography

 Eve has also recorded vocals for Rabid Film’s Fire and Lace, funded by Clanranald Trust.

-Eve is gratefully supported by a Leverhulme Arts Scholarship, The Allt Dearg Windmill Education Trust, The Argyll and Bute Education Trust, The McGlashan Trust, Sir James Caird Travelling Scholarship, John Mather Trust and Dewar Arts Foundation.
+Eve is gratefully supported by a Royal College of Music Scholarship, The Allt Dearg Windmill Education Trust, The Argyll and Bute Education Trust, The McGlashan Trust, Sir James Caird Travelling Scholarship, John Mather Trust, Charles and Barbara Tyre Trust and Dewar Arts Foundation.